Simple migration from Amazon S3 to Cloud Storage

 For more information, see the Cloud Storage Java API reference documentation.

 To authenticate to Cloud Storage, set up Application Default Credentials.
-For more information, see Set up authentication for a local development environment.
+For more information, see Set up authentication for client libraries.

 import com.amazonaws.auth.AWSStaticCredentialsProvider;